 In the first half of the 2000s, ConAgra embarked on a mammoth restructuring designed to reduce its dependence on volatile commodity prices in favour of higher margin branded products.
 That laborious process was completed by the end of the decade.
 Next came the more sensitive task of refining the packaged goods portfolio to either weed out or strengthen failing brands.
 ConAgra's portfolio, though extensive, contained comparatively few market-leaders and a high proportion of slightly dated category fillers, while former high-fliers such as Healthy Choice had seen sales sag in the absence of effective product development or marketing.
 New CEO Gary Rodkin began a complete overhaul of the portfolio, repositioning once-tired brands with clever and often imaginative new marketing.
 However, the group remains heavily dependent on the US market, and the hoped-for rejuvenation of existing brands was slow.
 Rodkin's successor Sean Connolly launched a new streamlining drive in 2015.

-The Consumer Foods division makes a wide assortment of shelf-stable, refrigerated and frozen grocery products for both consumers and foodservice customers.
-These are in turn broken down into product groups.
-The grocery group produces and markets shelf-stable foods for grocery and foodservice customers.
-Brands include Hunt's tomato and pasta sauces (#4 in the market behind Unilever/Mizkan, Campbell's and Heinz), Rosarita Mexican foods, Wolf Brand Chili, La Choy Chinese foods, Chef Boyardee pasta products, HomeStyle Bakes ready meals, Gulden's mustard, PAM cooking spray, VanCamp's Beans, and Swiss Miss hot chocolate.
-In 2016, the group acquired gourmet producer Frontera Foods for an undislcosed sum, including the Frontera, Red Fork and Salpica brands.
+The group markets a wide assortment of shelf-stable, refrigerated and frozen grocery products for both consumers and foodservice customers.
+These are now collected in two groups of Grocery & Snacks and Refrigerated & Frozen.
+The grocery group produces and markets shelf-stable foods.
+Brands include Hunt's tomato and pasta sauces (#4 in the market behind Mizkan, Campbell's and Heinz), Rosarita Mexican foods, Wolf Brand Chili, La Choy Chinese foods, Chef Boyardee pasta products, Gulden's mustard, PAM cooking spray, VanCamp's Beans, and Swiss Miss hot chocolate and cocoa.
+In 2016, the group acquired gourmet producer Frontera Foods for $108m, including Frontera Mexican chips and sauces, Red Fork cooking sauces and Salpica Tex-Mex dips.
+Knott's Berry Farm jams and preserves were sold in 2008 to JM Smucker, but the group kept Peter Pan peanut butter, the US #3 brand behind Smuckers' Jif and Hormel's Skippy.
+A further deal was inked with Smucker in 2017 for the sale of cooking and salad oil brand Wesson.
+However that was blocked by regulators (Smucker already owns Crisco) in 2018, so ConAgra retains the brand.

 The frozen foods group produces some of the nation's best-selling frozen brands including Healthy Choice, Banquet and Kid Cuisine prepared meals, as well as Alexia premium meals.
 It has produced Marie Callender's frozen meals under license from the privately owned restaurant chain for several years, and finally bought out that trademark in 2011.
 In 2012, the group acquired to acquire Unilever's US frozen foods business, including Bertollli and PF Chang's ready-serve meals, for around $265m.
-Blake's All Natural Foods was acquired in 2015.
-ConAgra is the US #2 in the frozen entree/dinner sector behind Nestle, with around 26% share, equivalent to $1.7bn (IRI, 52 weeks to Jan 2015, all retail channels, Grocery HQ).
-Pinnacle is the #3 in multi-serve with the Birds Eye brand; Heinz is #3 in single-serve with Weight Watchers.
+Blake's All Natural Foods was acquired in 2015 for $21m; Sandwich Bros frozen breakfast meals were acquired in 2017.
+ConAgra is the US #2 in the frozen entree/dinner sector behind Nestle, with around 25% share of single-serve products, and 22% of multi-serve.
+Marie Callender's was its biggest brand in single-serve, followed by Banquet and Healthy Choice; Bertolli and PF Chang's were its top-sellers in multi-serve.

 The company's once considerable meat processing operations have also been sold off.
 At the beginning of the 2000s, ConAgra was the country's #2 processor of beef, lamb and pork.
 In 2001 these operations contributed sales of almost $8bn.
 The red meat business in the US and Australia was sold in 2002 to investment group Hicks Muse Tate & Furst, becoming Swift & Company.
 The poultry business was sold in 2003 to Pilgrim's Pride.
 The group also sold off its processed cheese brands (to avoid too direct a conflict with Kraft) as well as canned seafood production.

-The group has operations around the world, but generates 90% of its sales in the US, and most of the remainder in Canada, Mexico, Puerto Rico and the Caribbean.
+The spin-off of Lamb Weston prompted another steep decline in revenues in the year to 2017, to $7.83bn.
+However the group was back in the black at last, with attributable net income of $639m.
+The group has operations around the world, but generates almost 90% of its sales in the US, and most of the remainder in Canada, Mexico, Puerto Rico and the Caribbean.
+Its biggest single customer is Walmart, which accounted for 24% of sales in fiscal 2017.

 ConAgra began life as Nebraska Consolidated Mills in 1919, when Alva Kinney grouped together four of that state's separate grain mills.
 So the business remained for the next 30 years, despite an excursion into Alabama in the 1940s, when the company opened a new mill.
 In the early 1950s, Consolidated developed an instant cake mix and began to market it under the brand name Duncan Hines.
 But this consumer sideline was at odds with the main business, and Duncan Hines was sold to Procter & Gamble in 1956.
 Instead the company diversified into animal feed and later into poultry processing.
 In 1971, the business adopted the name ConAgra (supposedly Latin for "in partnership with the land"), and expanded further into fish farming, fertilizers and other areas.
 That expansion quickly damaged the company's core business, while highly risky futures trading pushed the group close to collapse.
 New chairman Mike Harper, a former Pillsbury executive, was appointed to rescue the business from bankruptcy in 1976.
 He sold off many non-core operations, but the group stayed with fertilizers, acquiring agricultural chemicals business United Agri-Products in 1978.